 Fitting in is extremely important for children.
 So is making friends and having positive role models that reflect and affirm their interests.
 If you’re not an engineer yourself, find a friend or connection who might be able to talk to your child about career possibilities.
 Invite engineers, math professors, astronomers, and other interesting people to your child’s scouting or youth group.

 And don’t forget about your kids’ peers, especially during the transition to junior high.
 If all of your child’s friends are acting like math and science are “uncool,” your kid is likely to pull away from those activities and interests.
 Your job is to make sure your son or daughter is involved in extracurricular groups or other activities where he or she is surrounded by smart kids equally interested in math, science, or engineering.

 When in doubt: Space Camp.
 I’ve never met a kid who didn’t dream about going to Space Camp, and I’ve seen it turn the strongest math haters into math aficionados.

-I can’t guarantee your child will grow up to become an engineer (even though engineers are amazing) but I can guarantee that if you follow these steps, your child will develop an interest in math, science and creativity that will last a lifetime.
+I can’t guarantee your child will grow up to become an engineer (even though engineers are amazing).
+Still, I can guarantee that your child will develop an interest in math, science, and creativity that will last a lifetime if you follow these steps.